isaksamsten/sia.nvim/README.md

 </p>
 <h1 align="center">sia.nvim</h1>

-An LLM assistant for Neovim with support for OpenAI and Copilot.
+An LLM assistant for Neovim.

+Supports: OpenAI, Copilot and Gemini (and any other OpenAI API compliant LLM).

 ## ✨ Features